 The coastal Suffolk town of Aldeburgh is closely associated with the composer and conductor Benjamin Britten.

 Born in Lowestoft in 1913, Britten started piano lessons from the age of 7 and grew up on almost exclusively live music owing to his father’s refusal to have a gramophone or radio in the house.
-This exposure to music undoubtedly sparked a passion in Britten as he went on to learn the viola at the age of 10 - taught by his mother’s friend, Audrey Alston.
-Alston encouraged the young Britten to go to symphony concerts, and he started to write music as well.
+This exposure to music undoubtedly sparked a passion in Britten as he went on to learn the viola at the age of 10 – taught by his mother’s friend, Audrey Alston.
+Alston encouraged the young Britten to go to symphony concerts, and he start to write music.
 The rest, as they say, is history.

 Britten lived in his Aldeburgh house for the rest of his life, and today The Red House is home to exhibitions detailing Britten’s life and work.
 Explore his past in the very place he lived by visiting his studio where many of his masterpieces were written, and see the piano he played at in his library.
 The Red House hosts numerous events throughout the year as well as guides of the house and grounds.